DinaSami/Reading-Notes/read06.md

 ![hsl](https://miro.medium.com/max/964/1*B2d44wTBqfygLEZ8ZTJXzg.png)

-'Color not only brings your site to life, but also helps convey the mood and evokes reactions'
+> Color not only brings your site to life, but also helps convey the mood and evokes reactions!